RubenAvetisyan/error-handler-system/README.md

 # What is this?

-Handling Operational nad Programmer Errors on NodeJS
+Handling Operational and Programmer Errors on NodeJS

 # Installation